-ODV generic spreadsheet files must provide columns for all mandatory meta-variables (see Table 3-3), and the following labels must be used as column labels: Cruise, Station, Type, one of the supported date/time formats, Longitude [degrees_east], Latitude [degrees_north], Bot.
+ODV generic spreadsheet files must provide columns for all mandatory meta-variables (see Table 3-3), and the following labels must be used as column labels: Cruise, Station, Type, one of the supported date/time formats, Longitude [degrees\east], Latitude [degrees\north], Bot.
 Depth [m].
+Longitude and latitude values must be provided as decimal degrees.
 The recommended date/time format is ISO 8601, which combines date and time as yyyy-mm-ddThh:mm:ss.sss in a single column.
-The labels Lon (°E) and Lat (°N) for longitude and latitude are deprecated but still supported for backwards compatibility.